Many of us have seasonal allergies throughout the year, but have you ever stopped to think about your dog’s allergies during the changing seasons?

-Some of the most prominent spring allergens for dogs include:
+Some of the most common spring allergens for dogs include:

 Here are a few other allergy side effects to watch out for:

-If you notice your pup has some of the above symptoms, reach out to your veterinarian to have them checked out for an official diagnosis, and to receive personalized treatment advice.
-(1)
+If you notice your pup has any of the above symptoms, schedule an appointment with your local licensed veterinarian to have them checked out for an official diagnosis, and to receive personalized treatment advice.